colmoneill/lgru.reader.drawing-curved/README.md

 Drawing curved is a visual essay being prepared for the [LGRU reader](http://reader.lgru.net/pages/index/)

+Current work is on <http://drawingcurved.osp.kitchen/>

-Current sources and versions on <http://reader.lgru.net/texts/drawing-curved/>
+Old sources and versions on <http://reader.lgru.net/texts/drawing-curved/>

 Work in progress.